On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Examples and Numerical Investigations

 Here, the $\ahcoef{n}{m}$ are the recovered SW coefficients and $a_n^m$ are the actual SW coefficients.
 Again, as the number of randomly selected measurements and the number of unique ``physical measurements'' (simulated measurements corresponding to unique positions on the sphere) will be different, we plot the Relative Error as a function of the average number of unique physical measurements over 25 trials while varying the number of randomly selected measurements in the Fourier domain.
-The results of this are in \Cref{fig:recon_error_versus_meas}, where each case requires approximately the same number of measurements to reach similar reconstruction accuracies.
-In particular, using 300 ``physical measurements'' each case attains a coefficient SNR of over 33 dB.
-Moreover, as the number of ``physical measurements'' approaches the fully sampled grid (496 measurements), the accuracy of the reconstruction becomes nearly perfect, as expected.
+The results of this are in \Cref{fig:recon_error_versus_meas}.
+For each case, the 2DDFT CS and the continuous Wigner $D$-function CS approaches perform similarly when the number of physical measurements is less than 300.
+Over 300 measurements, however, the Wigner $D$-function method improves relative to the 2DDFT CS method.
+This can be explained by the fact that the Wigner $D$-function method has a smaller dimension for the coefficient space, so with high sample numbers the problem can be close to fully determined.
+Note, as the number of ``physical measurements'' approaches the fully sampled Nyquist grid (496 measurements), the accuracy of the reconstruction becomes nearly perfect for the 2DDFT CS approach, as expected.

+The approach in Lemma \ref{lem:dft_cs_for_wD_series} and the statement of \Cref{thm:subsampled_3ddft} do not explicitly allow for sampling grids that are denser than the Nyquist rate as they are written.
+However, a straightforward generalization of \Cref{cor:unitary_rip} allows for a measurement matrix that is a selection of columns from a unitary matrix in a larger dimension.
+For example, one can choose a sampling grid that is a multiple of the Nyquist rate, select the columns of the Fourier matrix that correspond to the $b$ coefficients needed in Lemma \ref{lem:dft_cs_for_wD_series}, giving a tall matrix, and then consider the measurement matrix that is a random sub-selection of rows from this tall matrix.
+Going through such an analysis results in an identical scaling in the number of measurements as stated in~\Cref{thm:subsampled_3ddft} and the remarks following it.
+Thus, we can investigate the performance of the 2DDFT CS method as the grid density increases.